ken-okabe/vanfs/README.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1711717723241.png)

-The powerful F# compiler  **automatically generates type annotations**  in VSCode editor, eliminating the need for manual typing that TypeScript demands.
+The powerful F# compiler  **automatically generates type annotations**  in  **VSCode**  editor, eliminating the need for manual typing that TypeScript demands.

 While programmers may want to define fundamental object types that form the backbone of their code, in other places, if the F# compiler warns for a demand of manual type annotations, usually,  **something is wrong** .

+In F#, if the compiler cannot infer the type, in most cases, it suggests that there may be mathematical inconsistencies.

+In TypeScript, if the compiler cannot infer the type, it often suggests limitations in its type inference capabilities.
+This makes it hard to determine the precise cause of the problem.

 As a result, F# programmers are naturally led to write mathematically consistent and rigorous code; unfortunately, this benefit **rarely** happens in TypeScript.